 In December 1999, the Securities and Exchange Commission (SEC) issued Staff Accounting Bulletin 101, "Revenue Recognition in Financial Statements" (SAB 101), which summarizes certain of the SEC's views in applying U.S. generally accepted accounting principles to revenue recognition in financial statements.
-SAB 101, as amended, must be adopted no later than the fourth fiscal quarter of fiscal years beginning after December 15, 1999.
+SAB 101, as amended, must be adopted no later than the fourth fiscal quarter of fiscal years beginning after

+December 15, 1999.
 In October 2000, the SEC issued guidance concerning the application of SAB 101 to particular transactions.
-The Company will adopt SAB 101 in the fourth quarter of fiscal 2001.
-The adoption of SAB 101 is not expected to have a material impact on the Company's consolidated financial position or results of operations.
+The Company adopted SAB 101 at the beginning of the fourth quarter of fiscal 2001.
+The adoption of SAB 101 did not have a material impact on the Company's consolidated financial position or results of operations.